tshepang/blog/content/rust-things-i-most-anticipate.md

      and the immediate benefit is fast debug compiles ([updates][rustc_codegen_cranelift updates])
    - [rustc_codegen_gcc],
      allowing Rust to run in more hardware platforms ([updates][rustc_codegen_gcc updates])
-- More drivers written in Rust in the official Linux kernel, most promising ones being:
-  - [Binder] (for Android IPC)
-  - Apple GPU driver ([latest update][apple gpu driver update]), which seems to be one that has attracted the most attention
 - Use of Rust in safety-critical systems,
   [Ferrocene] being the most likely candidate, due to being the first Rust toolchain [qualified for the domain]